jvde-github/AIS-catcher/README.md

 ```console
 psql ais <DBMS/create.sql
 ```
-Now make sure you build the latest version of AIS-catcher with this dependency:
+Make sure you build the latest version of AIS-catcher with this dependency:
 ```console
 sudo apt install libpq-dev
 ```